LuukvanEck/TheKoopamancerFury/README.md

 Part of the [Star Haven Battle Jam](https://itch.io/jam/star-haven-battle-mod-jam)

+# Get It

+Check the [releases](https://github.com/LuukvanEck/TheKoopamancerFury/releases) for the latest download.

 ## New Additions:

 This Paper Mario 64 mod adds a whole new boss battle, 2 new badges specifically made for this boss fight and a new partner to help you.